Peace: Territorial peace theory

 The territorial peace theory posits that peace causes democracy because territorial wars between neighbor countries lead to authoritarian attitudes and disregard for democratic values.

 This theory is supported by historical studies showing that countries rarely become democratic until after their borders have been settled by territorial peace with neighbor countries.

-War game
+Peace war game

 The Peace and War Game is an approach in game theory to understand the relationship between peace and conflicts.

 The iterated game hypotheses was originally used by academic groups and computer simulations to study possible strategies of cooperation and aggression.

 As peace makers became richer over time, it became clear that making war had greater costs than initially anticipated.
 One of the well studied strategies that acquired wealth more rapidly was based on Genghis Khan, i.e. a constant aggressor making war continually to gain resources.
 This led, in contrast, to the development of what's known as the "provokable nice guy strategy", a peace-maker until attacked, improved upon merely to win by occasional forgiveness even when attacked.
 By adding the results of all pairwise games for each player, one sees that multiple players gain wealth cooperating with each other while bleeding a constantly aggressive player.